PauseAI/pauseai-website/src/posts/psychology-of-x-risk.md

 All of these do not match up with what AI safety experts are worried about.

 And in most stories, the hero wins.
-The AI makes some mistake, or the hero finds a way to outsmart it.
+The AI makes some foolish mistake and the hero finds a way to outsmart the thing that's supposed to be way smarter.
+The hero is protected by plot armor.
-In more realistic AI doom scenarios, there is no hero, no struggle, no humans-outsmarting-a-superintelligence, and no happy ending.
+In more realistic AI doom scenarios, there is no hero, no plot armor, struggle, no humans-outsmarting-a-superintelligence, and no happy ending.

 ### Progress has always been (mostly) good